brimdata/zed/zng/docs/zng-over-json.md

 }
 ```
 where `<type1>` through `<typen>` comprise the types of the union and
-code any ZJSON type described herein.
+encode any ZJSON type described herein.

 ### Alias Encoding

 Aliases are encoded as a binding between a name and a ZNG type.
-A top-level object can define zero or more aliasas as follows:
+A top-level object can define zero or more aliases as follows:
 ```
 {
         ...